Mohamednajdawi/quiz_hub/docs/blog/README.md

 ### Twitter/X (280 chars)
 ```
-🚀 Quiz Hub: Turn any PDF or article into interactive quizzes, flashcards, and study materials in seconds.
+🚀 Progrezz: Turn any PDF or article into interactive quizzes, flashcards, and study materials in seconds.
 Powered by AI.
 Free tier available.
-Start learning smarter → quizhub.com
+Start learning smarter → progrezz.com
 ```

 ### LinkedIn Post
 ```
-Introducing Quiz Hub - an AI-powered platform that transforms study materials into interactive learning tools.
+Introducing Progrezz - an AI-powered platform that transforms study materials into interactive learning tools.

 ✨ Generate quizzes, flashcards, and essay questions from PDFs and URLs
 📚 Organize everything in your Student Hub workspace